loopbackio/loopback-next/packages/repository/README.md

 This module provides data access facilities to various databases and services.
 It contains the constructs for modeling and accessing data.
-Repositories can be used alone or as part of `Controller` implementation.
+Repositories can be used alone or as part of a `Controller` implementation.

 ## Installation